 Marie Antoinette the Queen of France

-Jean-Louis Fargeon (1748-1806) was a young Montpellier perfumer who arrived in Paris to learn more about the perfume trade and to become recognized in his profession; eventually he gained the attention of a young queen of France, Marie Antoinette (1755 – 1793) who requested him to make many scents, perfumes and beauty products for her.
+Jean-Louis Fargeon a young Montpellier perfumer who arrived in Paris to learn more about the perfume trade gained the attention of a young queen of France.
+Marie Antoinette who requested him to make scents, perfumes and beauty products for her.

-In order to win the French queen’s favor, Jean-Louis Fargeon decided to make Marie Antoinette customized gloves scented with a very personal fragrance; it was the fashion at this time for ladies to wear perfumed gloves.
-Fargeon combined the scents of blood-red carnations, hyacinths, violets and musk jonquils to create a natural fragrance for Marie Antoinette’s gloves; the gloves were made from kidskin and were treated with a mix of sweet almond oil, white wax and eau de rose.
-The gloves were laid on fresh roses and accented with nutmeg, to ensure the gloves would protect Marie Antoinette’s hands from her riding reins, in effect, a “natural restorative beauty treatment”.
+In order to win the French queen’s favor.
+Jean-Louis Fargeon decided to make Marie Antoinette customized gloves scented with a very personal fragrance.
+It was the fashion at this time for ladies to wear perfumed gloves.
+Fargeon combined the scents of blood-red carnations, hyacinths, violets and musk jonquils to create a natural fragrance for Marie Antoinette’s gloves.
+Laid on fresh roses and accented with nutmeg, to protect Marie Antoinette’s hands from her riding reins.
+In effect, a “natural restorative beauty treatment”.

-Marie Antoinette was delighted with Jean-Louis Fargeon’s creation and ordered many more gloves to add to her collections.
+Delighted with Jean-Louis Fargeon’s creation, she ordered many more gloves to add to her collections.
 She then requested a perfume to add to her bath; Jean-Louis Fargeon prepared perfumed sachets which included ingredients of sweet almonds, pine nuts, linseed, lily bulbs and marsh mallow root and other aromatic plants.
 The success of the perfumed sachets led to many more requests from Marie Antoinette.

 The French queen purified the air in the royal apartments with vinegars seasoned with lavender and orange blossom; she had essences of both lavender and lemon added to her baths.
 Marie Antoinette had pomanders made with the fragrances of rose, carnation, jasmine, vanilla, frangipani and tuberose; she had beauty powders and creams created specifically for her to purify and whiten her complexion.

-Marie-Antoinette always took her favorite perfumes and perfumed sachets with her when she traveled; even when she was fleeing for her life, Marie Antoinette insisted on filling orders for perfume bottles, powder jars and unguents with her favorite perfumes for the journey; ultimately, the resulting delay of waiting for her favorite perfumes may have cost Marie Antoinette of France her life.
+Marie-Antoinette always took her favorite perfumes and perfumed sachets with her when she traveled; even when fleeing for her life, Marie Antoinette insisted on filling orders for perfume bottles, powder jars and unguents with her favorite perfumes for the journey.
+Ultimately, the resulting delay of waiting for her favorite perfumes may have cost Marie Antoinette of France her life.
 Many historians actually go further to say that her perfumes left such a strong trail that her captors dogs had no problem sniffing her out of her hiding place!

 Coco Chanel Designer and Perfumer